This post may contain affiliate links.

 Image Credit: Deposit Photos

 In an actual crisis, the ability to endure physical hardship or carry out demanding tasks can be critical for survival.
-You may need to carry heavy items for long distances, so focus on strength, endurance, and flexibility so you’re prepared for the physical demands of survival.
+You may need to carry heavy items over long distances, so focus on strength, endurance, and flexibility to be prepared for the physical demands of survival.

 7. Underestimating Storage Space